nathanrosspowell/nathanrosspowell.github.com/website/pages/code/project-euler.md

 readme: "http://raw.github.com/nathanrosspowell/euler/master/README.markdown"
 tags:
 - code
 short: A Set of code challenges solved in various programming languages.
+Most of the solutions have been programmed and left alone once solving the problem - it is not perfectly optimized code.

 Vist my GitHub [repro][pe] to see all the latest code.
 Most of the solutions have been programmed and left alone once solving the problem - it is not perfectly optimized code.

 [pe]: http://github.com/nathanrosspowell/euler "Project Euler on GitHub"